The purpose of this publication is to provide information on the Hazardous Materials

 container, reservoir or cargo tank as well as those applicable to heap storage.

-These standards apply when the quantity stored exceeds 1,000 kilograms.
+The standards for tanks, cisterns and heap storage apply when the quantity stored exceeds 1,000 kilograms.

 - Provisions Relating to the Protection of a Storage Site